 View of Doulus Bay from Geokaun Mountain, Valentia Island

-This view of Doulus Bay [above in carousel] from the summit of Geokaun Mountain on
+This view of Doulus Bay [above] from the summit of Geokaun Mountain on

 Valentia Island, County Kerry is a classic Irish view.
 Seen here on a blustery morning just as the sun is rising, the autumn colours are just taking root.
 I find the panoramic format works very well for grand views such as this, doing real justice to the location and the experience of being there.
 Being willing to get wet while making your photographs ensures that you get interesting skies.
 Gareth McCormack

 Gareth McCormack was born in County Tyrone and now lives in County Sligo.
 He has been a professional photographer for 15 years specialising in landscapes and adventure travel.
 Although he has been lucky enough to visit many wild and beautiful places around the world the Atlantic coast of Ireland is still among his favourite places to shoot.